-University Wide Safety Committee
+University-wide Safety Committee

-The University Wide Safety Committee has been established to provide campus-wide consistency and oversight.
+The University-wide Safety Committee has been established to provide campus-wide consistency and oversight.
 This committee is composed of members of the twelve organizational committees.

-FS Safety Team
+UW Facilities Safety Team

-All facilities Services personnel are represented by unit safety representatives on the UW Facilities Safety Team that meets monthly.
-Safety Representatives raise safety questions and concerns from the represented group and, in turn, share information from the Safety Team back with the represented group.
+All UW Facilities personnel are represented by unit safety representatives on the UW Facilities Safety Team that meets monthly.
+Safety Representatives raise safety questions and concerns from the represented group and, in turn, share information from the Safety Team back to the represented group.
 The Safety Team also provides another route for employees to report health and safety concerns, although employees are expected to try to resolve these concerns with their supervisors first.